- Posted by Stephen Whiteley

 A lot of these translation agencies don’t just have the resources who sit in the office.
 Some of them have these translators living in other countries, which often means working in different time zones.

 Before settling on one, make sure you know their standard turnaround times, and if that fits what you are looking for.

 5 Other services a translation agency can offer

 A lot of other services come with translation, so don’t be shy to ask for value added services.
 Some companies offer subject-matter experts, desktop publishing capabilities, sworn translations, translation of websites, testing of software, etc.

-Another characteristic of a top service is confidentiality, as you want to be sure your documents are treated as safely as possible when in the hands of the freelancer/ translator.
+Another characteristic of a top service is confidentiality.
+You want to be sure the translator/agency treats your documents as safely as possible.

-In short, ask for every other addition that may come with the main package to ensure you are getting the full deal for your money.
+In conclusion, ask for every other addition that may come with the main package.
+Ensure you are getting the full deal for your money.